 4. Wintertime Care

 Excessive exposure to cold weather could cause paw pads to dry out.
 This will lead to pads becoming chapped and cracking.
 Another thing to keep in mind during the long, cold winter months is that lots of people use salt, de-icers and other items to melt ice off of sidewalks.
 This could be toxic to dogs who like to lick their paws or could even cause burns on their feet.
 When coming home from a daily walk, either wipe down or rinse the paws with warm water to wash away any chemicals they may have picked up.
-Another alternative is to slather the dog’s paws with Vaseline before a walk, which will keep salt from getting on the pads, or get canine snow boots for your pup.
+Another alternative is to slather the dog’s paws with a pet-safe paw balm before a walk, which will keep salt from getting on the pads, or get canine snow boots for your pup.

 5. Cuts and scrapes.